kjs29/git/README.md

 ### 2. Staged

-Think of `staged` state as checked files for the commit state
+Think of `staged` state as checked files for the committed state

 ### 3. Committed

 Files that are `committed` state are safely stored and they are also ready to be pushed(uploaded) on github.

+---

-Here are the steps
+## Here are the steps

 1. We modify files in `working tree` - currently in modified state

-ex. adding files, deleting files, modifying files
+ex. adding files `$ touch random.txt`, deleting files `$ rm hello.txt`, modifying files

 2. We choose what files to be staged in staging area

 ex. `$ git add random.txt`, `$ git add .`

-After we type `$ git add random.txt` now the `random.txt` is in staging area.
-Or it is in `staged` state.
+After we type `$ git add random.txt` now the `random.txt` is in staging area, or it is in `staged` state.

 If we want to put the `random.txt` back into modified state, or if we want to take `random.txt` out of `staging area` we can use this code